-3. BUSINESS COMMUNICATION IN THE NEWS (ongoing recorded presentations)
+3. BUSINESS COMMUNICATION IN THE NEWS (ongoing presentations)

 In this project, you will locate a newspaper or magazine article related to business communication, and then share information from the article with your classmates during a brief (10- minute) presentation.
-We will use Flip-Grid as a means to record your presentation.

 Look for an article that either focuses on an aspect of business communication, such as posting resumes electronically, communicating across languages and cultures, or writing a specific type of document, or can focus on a story that involves business communication, such as a story on how documentation played into a business's success or demise, or a story on how a business has decided to change its image through its logo and document design.
 Consider how the message is being communicated.